ian-mark/Portfolio-Projects/Data Visualisation/Airbnb and Market Traction/README.md

 Digital technologies have transformed the organization and functioning of several markets.
-The pervasive diffusion of mobile devices along with computational innovations (e.g., machine learning, deep learning, AI) have created the opportunities for new ventures to emerge and challenge the leadership of incumbents.
-Such a process has produced new business models (e.g., the 'platform' business model) and new forms of arrangement of economic and social exchange (e.g., the sharing economy).
+The pervasive diffusion of mobile devices along with computational innovations (e.g. machine learning, deep learning, AI) have created the opportunities for new ventures to emerge and challenge the leadership of incumbents.
+Such a process has produced new business models (e.g., the 'platform' business model) and new forms of arrangement of economic and social exchange (e.g. the sharing economy).

 For the final course project, groups are supposed to create a [Bokeh](https://docs.bokeh.org/en/latest/index.html) dashboard that illustrates the competition between incumbents and challengers of a market.